Resident Evil: Afterlife (2010)

 While far from perfect, Resident Evil: Extinction was a major move by the franchise toward something resembling legitimacy.
 Resident Evil: Afterlife was the return of Paul W.S.
 Anderson, who had written all of the movies but only directed the first one.
 This movie shakes off any vague pretensions of respectability in favor of shallow, ridiculous, over-the-top spectacle.
 I kind of love it.

 The film opens on Alice and her army of clones assaulting the giant laboratory beneath Tokyo where Albert Wesker (now played by Shawn Roberts) is hiding.
 After massacring the security staff Alice and Wesker confront one another.
-Wesker escapes in a jet and destroys the facility wike a ridiculous self-destruct weapon.
+Wesker escapes in a jet and destroys the facility with a ridiculous self-destruct weapon, completely destroying the clone army.
 Alice has stowed away aboard the plane but Wesker injects her with a serum that kills all traces of the T-Virus in her body, making her a mere mortal again.
 If there’s a better way to hit the reboot button then I’m not aware of it.

 The plot focuses on Alice trying to get the survivors out of the the prison and onto a nearby container ship that promises to be a safe haven.
 To do this they enlist the help of professional prison-breaker Wentworth Miller who is playing Chris Redfield, one of the two protagonists of the original game.
 Chris is kept in a weird Hannibal Lecter cell in the prison’s basement.
 He claims he was put there by escaping convicts who mistook him for a guard, but he could not plead his innocence in a more suspicious-acting way.
 Eventually, they do let Chris out when some zombies tunnel in and the movie feels the need to start picking off the less important characters.